-- 1. Taking the district's adjusted full-time equivalency (FTE) enrollment, AND - 2.
-Adding preschool-aged at-risk (4-year-old at-risk) students, career technical education weighting (CTE), bilingual program weighting (ESOL), at-risk student weighting, high density at-risk weighting, new facilities weighting, transportation weighting, virtual state aid, special education weighting, low or high enrollment, Kansas Academy of Math and Science (KAMS), and if applicable, ancillary school facilities weighting and/or cost of living weighting.
+- 1. Taking the district's adjusted full-time equivalency (FTE) enrollment, AND - Adding preschool-aged at-risk (4-year-old at-risk) students, career technical education weighting (CTE), bilingual program weighting (ESOL), at-risk student weighting, high density at-risk weighting, new facilities weighting, transportation weighting, virtual state aid, special education weighting, low or high enrollment, Kansas Academy of Math and Science (KAMS), and if applicable, ancillary school facilities weighting and/or cost of living weighting.

-Districts report information on their students using the Kansas Individual Data on Students (KIDS) system and this data is collected at various dates throughout the school year.
-In order to be counted for enrollment funding by a district the students MUST be included in the KIDS ENRL data provided to KSDE.
+Districts report student-related information using the Kansas Individual Data on Students (KIDS) system.
+This data is collected at various dates throughout the school year.
+To be counted for enrollment funding by a district a student MUST be included in the KIDS ENRL data provided to KSDE.
 All Principal's Building Reports (PBR) and Superintendent's Organization reports (SO66) will be populated from the data provided to the state on ENRL records through KIDS.